mhmood-sf/Snip/README.md

 snip psvm {
 public static void main()<Left>
 }
 ```

 the keyword 'snip' is used to define an abbreviation, the name comes after
 that, and then curly braces inside which is the expansion for the abbreviation.
-note the use of `<Left>` - these are just to translated to a vim `inoreabbrev`
+note the use of `<Left>` - these snips are just to translated to a vim
-command, so everything you're allowed to do the same things here.
-See
+`inoreabbrev` command, so everything you're allowed to do the same things here.
-`:h abbreviations` for more.
+See `:h abbreviations` for more.

 #### snipexpr